 CBDA may be more powerful

-Early research has found that CBDA could be more powerful than CBD.
+Early research has found that CBDA could be more powerful at encouraging wellness than CBD is.

 This is huge for the CBD industry and scientists alike, considering it was not long ago that scientists didn’t think CBDA had any effect on the body at all.